Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 Visit museums, beaches and national parks with the kids.
 They will have a great time exploring and many are completely free!

-Baby changing rooms are only available in female toilets.
+Baby changing rooms are available in both male and female toilets in all public buildings.

 Not all restaurants will have high chairs so it’s a good idea to bring a pram.